 Carlyle Lake is also a good bet for the fisherman in pursuit of three to five-pound channel catfish.
 The tailwaters of this huge reservoir is also a summer hotspot for catfish anglers.
-In fact, a state record flathead catfish was caught from these waters in 1991.

 Other state-managed lakes like Washington County Lake, Lake Murphysboro in Jackson County and Beaver Dam Lake in Macoupin County hold good populations of channel catfish.
-Other prime locations include Cedar Lake in Jackson County, Red Hills Lake in Lawrence County and Sam Parr Lake in Jasper County.
+Other prime locations include Cedar Lake in Jackson County, Red Hills

+Lake in Lawrence County and Sam Parr Lake in Jasper County.
 Another good bet would be the many city-owned reservoirs found in downstate Illinois.

 In many cases, cooperative agreements with the Illinois Department of Natural Resources permit the state to provide regular stockings of channel catfish for these waters.